Apophyllite

 Its Mohs hardness is 4.5 to 5.

 Apophyllite is no longer considered a single mineral.
-It actually consists of three minerals: Hydroxyapophyllite (white, colorless), Fluorapophyllite (k) (white, colorless, yellow, pink, green) and the very rare Fluorapophyllite- (Na) (brown, yellow, colorless).
+It is actually composed of three minerals: hydroxyapophyllite (white, colorless), (K)fluorapophyllite (white, colorless, yellow, pink, green), and (Na)fluorapophyllite, which is very rare (brown, yellow, colorless).

-Together, they form the phyllosilicates, characterized by their sheet-like structure.
-Moreover, its name comes from the Greek apophyllízo (ἀποφυλλίζω), meaning "detaching into leaves".
+Together, these three form the phyllosilicates, which are characterized by their layered structure.
+Furthermore, the name derives from the Greek apophyllízo (ἀποφυλλίζω), which means “to separate into layers.”

 *Please note!
 Some minerals may be toxic and must not be licked or ingested (as such or in the form of powder, elixir or stone water) or be in prolonged contact with the skin or mucous membranes.